mjbradvica/personal-website-articles/2022/mimicking-use-computed-in-react.md

 const lastName = computed<string>(() => first + last);
 ```

-Here is how we would normal concatenate two names in React:
+Here is how we would normally concatenate two names in React:

 ```typescript
 const [first, setFirst] = useState<string>("");